GSA/plainlanguage.gov/_pages/resources/quotes/historical-quotes.md

 The best sentence?
 The shortest.<br>
 _Anatole France_

-Words--so innocent and powerless as they are, as standing in a dictionary, how potent for good and evil they become, in the hands of one who knows how to combine them.<br>
+Words—so innocent and powerless as they are, as standing in a dictionary, how potent for good and evil they become, in the hands of one who knows how to combine them.<br>
 _Nathaniel Hawthorne_

 The most important lesson in the writing trade is that any manuscript is improved if you cut away the fat.<br>